akgoode/snap-calculator/README.md

 1. From the root, run `python3 -m unittest`

+## Architecture

+This application consists of 2 packages, a command line application that passes inputs to the calculator class, and the calculator class which manages the input and returns outcomes of users' inputs, whether valid or invalid.

 ## Usage

 This calculator was designed to be compatible with multiple input methods: one number or operation at a time, a sequence of values, or a combination.

-The calculator has a simple API, a function called "input".
-This input receives a string and returns a string.
+The calculator class itself has a simple API, a function called `input` and a function called `get_operations_description`. `input` receives a string and returns a string.
 The input string can be a numerical value, an operator, or a valid RPN sequence.
-The user can change between input types, for instance entering first a long sequence, then another value and operator.
+The user can change between input types, for instance entering first a long sequence, then another value and operator. `get_operations_description` will return a string that contains all valid operations that have been configured for the calculator at startup.

 In the event that a user enters a sequence of characters, the calculator will add them in sequence as if they were entered individually, also taking into account any values that might be stored in memory.